MicrosoftDocs/architecture-center/docs/example-scenario/gateway/application-gateway-before-azure-firewall-content.md

 This guide outlines a strategy for implementing [zero-trust][Zero trust definition] security for web apps.
 This type of security model verifies the trustworthiness of network packets that flow to applications.
 A multilayered approach works best, where network security makes up one layer.
 In this layer, network appliances inspect packets to ensure that only legitimate traffic reaches applications.

-Different types of network appliances typically inspect different aspects of network packets:
+Typically, different types of network appliances inspect different aspects of network packets:

 - Web application firewalls look for patterns that indicate an attack at the web application layer.
-- Next-generation firewalls usually focus on generic threats, not just on web applications.
+- Next-generation firewalls can also look for generic threats.

-In some situations, you can combine different types of network security appliances to maximize protection.
-You can then choose from different design patterns when deciding how to arrange the appliances.
-[Firewall and Application Gateway for virtual networks][Firewall and Application Gateway for virtual networks] describes some of these patterns.
-This document focuses on one pattern that's a common approach for maximizing security.
-Specifically, this guide discusses deploying Azure Application Gateway before Azure Firewall Premium, as this diagram illustrates:
+In some situations, you can combine different types of network security appliances to increase protection.
+A separate guide, [Firewall and Application Gateway for virtual networks][Firewall and Application Gateway for virtual networks], describes design patterns that you can use to arrange the various appliances.
+This document focuses on a common pattern for maximizing security, in which Azure Application Gateway acts before Azure Firewall Premium.
+The following diagram illustrates this pattern:

 :::image type="content" source="./images/application-gateway-before-azure-firewall-architecture.png" alt-text="Architecture diagram showing the packet flow in a web app network that uses Application Gateway in front of Azure Firewall Premium.":::

 This architecture uses the secure sockets layer (SSL) protocol to encrypt traffic at every step.

-- A client sends packets to Application Gateway.
-This load balancer is running with the optional addition [Azure Web Application Firewall][What is Azure Web Application Firewall on Azure Application Gateway?].
+- A client sends packets to Application Gateway, a load balancer.
+It runs with the optional addition [Azure Web Application Firewall][What is Azure Web Application Firewall on Azure Application Gateway?].

 - Application Gateway decrypts the packets and searches for threats to web applications.
-If Application Gateway doesn't find any threats, it uses zero-trust principles to encrypt the packets and then releases them.
+If it doesn't find any threats, it uses zero-trust principles to encrypt the packets.
+Then it releases them.

 - Azure Firewall Premium runs security checks:

   - [Transport layer security (TLS) inspection][TLS inspection] decrypts and examines the packets.
   - [Intrusion detection and protection][IDPS] features check the packets for malicious intent.

-  If the packets pass the tests, Azure Firewall Premium takes these steps:
+- If the packets pass the tests, Azure Firewall Premium takes these steps:

   - Encrypts the packets
   - Uses a Domain Name System (DNS) service to determine the application virtual machine (VM)